pjcarreira/software-engineering/eclipse-configuration/Eclipse Configuration Reference Guide.md

 ###Configure the Code Formatter
 The code formatter is an Eclipse component that formats (or indents) the code automatically when **CTRL+SHIFT+F** is pressed.

-Using the same code formating convention is **essential to achieve code readability** and avoid unnecessary conflicts when using version control.
-It also helps to frame developer ego---subsuming individual programmers stylistic preferences to the standard used by the group--- resulting in higher maintanability and faster code reviews.
+Using the same code for mating convention is **essential to achieve code readability** and avoid unnecessary conflicts when using version control.
+It also helps to frame developer ego---subsuming individual programmers stylistic preferences to the standard used by the group--- resulting in higher maintainability and faster code reviews.

 The following instructions show how to import a file with the set of necessary configurations.